Gunther Mele: History

-Business Overview
+Overview

 Over the years, the company has evolved into one of the largest suppliers of packaging and packaging-related products in North America.
 The company employs over 250 people in two facilities including a 108000 sqft manufacturing plant in Brantford, Ontario, Canada, and an 65000 sqft operation in Buffalo, New York, United States.

 The company manufactures cotton-filled paper boxes as well as poly bags, paper bags, reusable bags, and a variety of printed ribbon, seals and packaging accessories.
 Gunther Mele has been an early adopter of environmentally friendly packaging, licensing TDPA oxo-biodegradable technology from epi-global and utilizing FSC approved suppliers of papers for it shopping bags.
 Reusable non-woven fabric style bags have become a major category for Gunther Mele.

 In addition to manufacturing capabilities, the company has more than thirty years experience working with manufacturers in Asia and established a "working venture" with several overseas manufacturers.
 Product volume with these three manufacturing companies in China is substantial and allows the company to control production schedules, quality and delivery.
 Gunther Mele also owns a Chinese company called KDI Limited, located in Hong Kong, which acts as a sourcing agent, liaises with factories in quality, delivery and production methods and facilitates the company's importing activities.